feisabel/Operating-systems/README.md

 ## Work 2.2 ( Memory management )
 ---
 This project consists of a visualization and monitoring system for processes' memory.
 It shows RAM, swapping and page faults for every process in execution and cache for the whole system every three seconds.

 To check it out:

 Run `cd Work\ 2.2/`

+## Work 2.3 ( Train System )
+---
+This project consists of an urban train synchronization program.
+[More Info](./Documents/Lab_Trabalho_2.3.pdf) .
+Our program makes sure no trains hit each other and no deadlocks occur, by synchronizing them using binary semaphores.

+To check it out:

+Run `cd Work\ 2.3/`

 ## Contributors ##
 ---